KU-CS-Camp/KU-CS-Camp.github.io/digit-identifier.md

 ### Deep Neural Network

-we will add 3 hidden layers having 500, 100 and 50 neurons respectively.
+For the deep neural network, we will add 3 hidden layers having 500, 100 and 50 neurons respectively.
+As before, copy and paste your code from the Multi-Layer implementation.
+This time the compilation will be the exact same, but the layers will look like:

+- A Dense layer with 500 neurons, the input dimension, and [sigmoid](https://machinelearningmastery.com/a-gentle-introduction-to-sigmoid-function/) activation function
+- A Dense layer with 100 neurons and sigmoid activation function
+- A Dense layer with 50 neurons and sigmoid activation function
+- A Dense layer with the number of neurons equal to the number of classes and softmax activation function

 <details markdown="1">